it-academy-svhec/security-plus-general/provisioning-metasploitable-vms.md

 ## Creating a VM from the image
 Review the basic steps here: https://learn.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-portal

+Deployment notes:
-Click See all images and select your image from My images
+- Click See all images and select your image from My images
+- Make sure to chose the correct VNet that contains the other student VMs
+- Most of the other default settings are fine
+- This process takes about 15 minutes and may appear to fail.
+If so, check the VM under Virtual Machines and make sure it's in the "Running" state.

 ## Reference
 Jira ticket: https://svhec.atlassian.net/jira/software/projects/SEC7/boards/7?selectedIssue=SEC7-56